ProjectPythia/projectpythia.github.io/portal/index.md

 ### The Foundations Book

-The [Pythia Foundations Book](https://foundations.projectpythia.org) is a [Jupyter Book](https://jupyterbook.org/) that we are currently developing to act as a **comprehensive set of tutorials** covering the **foundational skills** everyone needs to get started with **computing in the open-source Python ecosystem**.
+The [Pythia Foundations Book](https://foundations.projectpythia.org) is a [Jupyter Book](https://jupyterbook.org/) developed by the Pythia community to act as a **comprehensive set of tutorials** covering the **foundational skills** everyone needs to get started with **computing in the open-source Python ecosystem**.
 These foundational tutorials will serve as common references for more advanced and